Favorite Fictional Dads

 3. Marlin – Finding Nemo

-Speaking of going to the ends of the earth … how could I write about great fictional dads and not include Marlin of Finding Nemo?
-When it comes to Finding Nemo, Pixar gave us one of the best father-son stories in film history and one of their most visually impressive films to date.
+Speaking of the ends of the earth … how could I write about great fictional dads and not include Marlin of Finding Nemo?
+When it comes to Finding Nemo, Pixar gave us one of the best father-son stories in film history and one of the most beautiful animated films to date.

-Well, Marlin’s greatest fear is quickly realized when Nemo is captured by a scuba diver and taken away on a butt (or boat).
-While Nemo discovers his independence, resourcefulness, and how much his dad loves him over the course of his adventure, Marlin learns to push through his parental fears and learns to trust his son, letting him take risks and make his own choices.
+Marlin’s greatest fear is quickly realized when Nemo is captured by a scuba diver and taken away to P. Sherman 42 Wallaby Way, Sydney on a butt (or boat).
+But while Nemo discovers his independence, resourcefulness, and how much his dad loves him over the course of his adventure, Marlin learns to push through his parental fears and learns to trust his son, letting him take risks and make his own choices in the end.

 The worst thing imaginable becomes the best thing for both these characters, helping them grow closer as father-son than ever before.